Nurse Practitioner, Rebecca Carter at Anthony Medical Center in Kansas say: “I couldn’t do what I do without them.”

-In previous blogs, we’ve written about the big-picture benefits of telemedicine for rural hospitals: solving staffing needs; helping NPs and Physician Assistants (PAs) move into leadership roles in clinical settings where physicians might be hard to find; and reducing the number of patient transfers to tertiary facilities.
+In previous blogs, we’ve written about the big-picture benefits of telemedicine for rural hospitals: solving staffing needs; helping nurse practitioners and physician assistants move into leadership roles in clinical settings where physicians might be hard to find; and reducing the number of patient transfers to tertiary facilities.

 So, we thought it was time to feature a personal perspective.
 In AMC’s inpatient facility, its Emergency Department (ED) and its attached rural health clinic, our telemedicine program provides backup support for Carter, three PAs, and a new NP who recently joined Carter and the team at the 25-bed hospital.
 By providing guidance and confirming the decisions these healthcare professionals make, the telemedicine program also supports the three physicians—one full-time and two who visit one or two days a week—who staff the facility.

 All of them view the telemedicine program as an essential part of the healthcare team at AMC.
 Carter graciously agreed to share her own experience for this blog post—how the program has helped AMC patients and enabled her to be a more confident, more knowledgeable healthcare professional.

 Taking Nurse Practitioner Knowledge to a New Level